-- Through a whole-of-society approach, UNHCR fosters partnerships to mobilise support for the inclusion of refugees and asylum-seekers in national systems and the labour market. - UNHCR actively advocates for enhanced national efforts to provide regular stay (such as temporary or permanent schemes, professional or workrelated permits, education programmes...) allowing for full enjoyment of rights and integration.
+- Through a whole-of-society approach, UNHCR fosters partnerships mainly with governments and private sector to mobilise support for the inclusion of refugees and asylum-seekers in national systems and the labour market. - UNHCR actively advocates for enhanced national efforts to provide regular stay (such as temporary or permanent schemes, professional or workrelated permits, education programmes...) allowing for full enjoyment of rights and integration.